 What is a wireless dongle?

-much like your mobile phone does, this means a 3G or 4G
+much like your mobile phone does, this means a 3G, 4G or 5G network

 How do I get a wireless dongle?